emmacadavra/creature-feature-react/README.md

 ## **Project Overview**

-Creature Feature is a quirky, interactibve photo-sharing app dedicated to our often smaller - but by no means lesser - animal companions.
-Although it shares a name with the famous horror/sci films known as 'Creature Features', the creatures featured on this platform are anything but scary!
+Creature Feature is a quirky and fun interactive photo-sharing app dedicated to our often smaller - but by no means lesser - animal companions.
+Although it shares its name with the famous horror/sci-fi genre of films known as 'Creature Features', the creatures featured on this platform are anything but spooky… Unless they want to be, of course!
+That said, despite the cutesy aesthetic this app employs, the spirit of the genre is subtly kept alive through the unusual names of the [**_post categories_**](#categories) users must pick from to let the world know what type of creature it is they’re featuring!
+The thematic combining of the _’creepy & kooky’_ with the charming & adorable provides a truly distinctive, engaging platform for users to _sink their claws into_.

+The primary intention of this app is to provide a smooth, user-friendly platform on which registered users can create posts containing pictures of their beloved pets, and engage with posts created by other users.
+They can view and follow the [**_profiles_**](#profile-page) of other users whose posts they enjoy, control what they see by utilising a variety of [**_post filters_**](#post-filters), and - most importantly - interact with and comment on the posts they can see.
+What makes this app stand out against others of its kind are the three [**_adorable post reactions_**](#reactions) that replace ‘likes’ or the more traditional kinds of post reactions found on other social media platforms.

 ![Am I responsive screenshot](#)